Beqaasem

 Beqaasem (Arabic: بقعسم) is a Syrian village in the Qatana District of the Rif Dimashq Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Beqaasem had a population of 2,268 in the 2004 census.
 Its inhabitants are predominantly Druze.

 History

+The presence of Druze around Mount Hermon is documented since the founding of the Druze religion in the beginning of the 11th century.

 In 1838, Eli Smith noted Beqaasem's population as Druze.